.

 James Bond Island near Phuket

-Nearby Koh Panyee is a colourful village built on stilts over the water, inhabited primarily by a Muslim fishing community with a local mosque and school on site.
-Visitors can explore the village’s narrow walkways, local markets, and a floating football pitch.
-Both islands are often visited as part of a day boat trip exploring the sights of Phang Nga Bay.
+Nearby Koh Panyee is a Muslim fishing village built on stilts over the water, with a mosque, school, narrow walkways, and a floating football pitch.
+Both are usually visited together on a day trip around Phang Nga Bay.

 Khao Lak Map